 How to Upgrade Home Electrical Wiring

-Upgrading Home Electric Wiring
+Replacing Old Home Wiring

 I have gotten quotes to have the entire thing professionally done and it is way out of my price range, plus all the quotes state that the quote does not include repair to walls and ceilings that will damaged as new runs are put in place – we will need to absorb that as well.
 This has led me to my current plan of having pro’s install service and I will try and do the run’s while maintaining as much of my antique walls and ceiling as possible.
 Which leads to my question – I have a very open attic, as well as a basement.

 And finally to help save my walls and ceiling (all which are Plaster and lath – with some having an added layer of sheet rock on top – which I have learned is impossible to navigate with original means (stud finders, magnetic cable runners etc.) would it be a horrible or impossible idea to route out a cable path in the lath and plaster and sheet-rock with a router deep enough to house the cable, but not deep enough to penetrate the lath and then just re-plaster over the cable – encasing it in the plaster in the walls?